 Phew this Summer has been hot, hot, hot so far.
-For me that means super easy dinners that can be prepared early in the day before the heat builds.
+And for me that means super easy dinners that can be prepared early in the day before the heat builds.
 Also, as a family we are wanting cool meals in the evening.
 Especially meals that don’t leave a lot of washing up!
 Because everyone is just too hot and tired.
 So I created this recipe for Creamy Garlic Lemon Chicken Pasta Salad.
 Not only does it taste good, the bulk of washing up is done earlier in the day.

-As the chicken is baked in lemon juice it has a juicy, light lemon flavour.
+Because the chicken is baked in lemon juice it has a juicy, light lemon flavour.
 Also, when serving this dish I added very thinly sliced lemons.
 They are tangy to eat and add an extra punch to this cool, Summer meal.
 Likewise, an additional teaspoon of the garlic mayonnaise on top of the plated salad gives a tasty finishing touch.

 Recipe: Creamy Garlic Lemon Chicken Pasta Salad serves 6